-Export XML from DaVinci Resolve and Import into Final Cut Pro X
+Export XML from DaVinci Resolve and Import into Final Cut Pro

-After you render the media in DaVinci Resolve, you can transfer the project back to Final Cut Pro X by exporting an XML file from DaVinci Resolve.
+After you render the media in DaVinci Resolve, you can transfer the project back to Final Cut Pro by exporting an XML file from DaVinci Resolve.

-To export an XML file from DaVinci Resolve
+Export an XML file from DaVinci Resolve

 - 1. Open the Edit Page and, in the Timeline list, select the timeline you want to export an XML file from. - 2.
 Choose File > Export AAF, XML. - 3.
-In the Export XML dialog, choose an XML version from the Format pop-up menu.
-Choose the latest version that is compatible with your system (if you're using Final Cut Pro X 10.1, choose FCPXML 1.3 Files). - 4.
+In the Export XML dialog, choose an XML version from the Format pop-up menu. - Choose the latest version that is compatible with your system. - 4.
 Type a name and choose a location for the exported XML file, and click Save.

-An XML version of that session is saved, complete with internal references to the graded media you rendered, and ready for importing into Final Cut Pro X.
+An XML version of that session is saved, complete with internal references to the graded media you rendered, and ready for importing into Final Cut Pro.

-Import the XML file back into Final Cut Pro X using the Import XML command in the File menu.
-Make sure that you're linking to the high-quality media by choosing Optimized/Original from the Viewer Options pop-up menu in the upper-right corner of the Viewer.
+Import the XML file back into Final Cut Pro using the Import XML command in the File menu.
+Make sure that you're linking to the high-quality media by choosing Optimized/Original from the View pop-up menu in the upper-right corner of the viewer.
 Now you can add finished audio, adjust titles, insert graphics, and continue to make editorial changes.
 Because you've imported the individual media files and the XML metadata instead of a single QuickTime movie, you can make changes right up to the last minute before delivery.
-For more information about Final Cut Pro X, see Final Cut Pro X Help.
+For more information about Final Cut Pro, see the Final Cut Pro User Guide.

-Export a Master from Final Cut Pro X
+Export a Master from Final Cut Pro

-The final step in the workflow is to export a finished master from Final Cut Pro X.
+The final step in the workflow is to export a finished master from Final Cut Pro.

-To export your project as a master file
+Export your project as a master file

-- 1. Select the project in the Browser and choose File > Share > Master File. - 2.
-In the Share window, click Settings, and make sure the quality is set appropriately in the "Video codec" pop-up menu.

-If this is your master file to be used for distribution or exhibition, choose a high-quality setting such as Apple ProRes 422 (HQ) or Apple ProRes 4444.
-For information about the other options, see Final Cut Pro X Help.

-3. Click Next, type a name and choose a location for the exported file, and click Save.
+- Select the project in the browser and choose File > Share > Master File. - 2.
+In the Share window, click Settings, and make sure the quality is set appropriately in the "Video codec" pop-up menu. - If this is your master file to be used for distribution or exhibition, choose a high-quality setting such as Apple ProRes 422 HQ or Apple ProRes 4444.
+For information about the other options, see the Final Cut Pro User Guide. - 3.
+Click Next, type a name and choose a location for the exported file, and click Save.